How to Write a Business Proposal in 2023 (the A-Z Guide)

 This got me thinking.
-This guy was bold enough to ask that question but he can’t have been the first guy to THINK it.
-From that moment on, I included that in every business proposal we sent under a section called “How we protect your data”.
+This guy was bold enough to ask that question but he can’t have been the first guy to think it.
+From that moment on, we included that in every business proposal we sent under a section called How we protect your data.

 Think about movies.
 The emotions override the content.
 It’s less important how you get them to feel sadness at the end, so long as you do and they’ll use every trick in the book to do it.
-Why do you think killing off the kindest character is so prominent.

-As my good friend Mitch Miller says:
+As a good friend Mitch Miller says:

 “The doctor doesn’t ask the patient if it’s the right prescription.
-He just prescribes the right thing and tells them to get out the office”.
+He just prescribes the right thing and tells them to get out of the office”.